samrap/laravel-kickstart/readme.md

 $ npm install
 ```

 Afterwards, you can rename the directory to whatever you like.
-Tip: don't forget to do the standard Laravel installtion steps as well, creating your `.env` file and generating the application key with `php artisan key:generate`!
+Tip: don't forget to do the standard Laravel installation steps as well, creating your `.env` file and generating the application key with `php artisan key:generate`!

 ### Usage:
 You're now ready to make use of the awesome features Laravel Kickstart has to offer!
 Here are some basic overviews of how to make the most out of your installation: